austinmacmath/EMPTI/README.md

 * include reminder of tab key
 * move tutorial right in front of corresponding synergistic condition
 * add google logo
+* between tutorial and real thing, have black screen syaing experiment beginning
+* added typing indicator for percieved interactivity
+* added questionnaire and loading page (currently unformatted)
+    * indicate that algorithm learns/doesn't from questionnaire for different conditions

 ## Questions
 * How to define bias?